 May 27, 1926 - Jan 21, 2019

 Walter Eugene Weber, 92, of Riverton, Wyoming passed away on January 21, 2019 at the Help for Health Hospice Home in Riverton, Wyoming.
-As per his wishes cremation has taken place and there will be a private family service at a later date with burial at Mountain View Cemetery with Military Honors.
+A Memorial service will be held at 11:00 a.m., Saturday, April 27, 2019 at the Cornerstone Community Church with burial at Mountain View Cemetery with Military Honors.

 Walt was born on May 27, 1926 to Thelma and Walter Weber in Homestead, Pennsylvania.
 In 1931 the family moved to rural Munhall, Pennsylvania.
 Walt spent his youth there until entering the military in 1944.

 Walt was trained as a bomber radio operator but spent his military hitch as part of the occupation forces in Germany.
 He was released from the military in 1946 as a Sergeant in charge of the motor pool.

 Walt was a gifted guitarist and he and a dear friend, Nick Simque began a tour of visiting army buddies across the USA.
 On one of their journeys they visited a buddy in Pavillion, Wyoming.
 After working and playing for dances at the local VFW Club, they knew they had found a new home.
 Walt tried share cropping but that was interrupted by the Korean War.